Complications of long-term contraceptive therapy. Consequences of refusing contraception. The pill may affect fertility

 3. Porphyria is a disease in which hemoglobin synthesis is disrupted.

-4. Hearing loss due to otosclerosis (fixation of the ossicles, which should normally be mobile).
+4. Hearing loss caused by otosclerosis (fixation of the auditory ossicles, which should normally be mobile).

-Almost all manufacturers label thromboembolism as rare or very rare side effects.
-But this grave condition deserves special attention.
+Almost all manufacturers list thromboembolism as a rare or very rare side effect.
+But this serious condition deserves special attention.

-Thromboembolism is a blockage of a blood vessel by a thrombus.
-This is an acutely emerging condition that requires qualified assistance.
-Thromboembolism cannot occur out of the blue, it requires special "conditions" - risk factors or existing vascular diseases.
+Thromboembolism- This is a blockage of a blood vessel by a thrombus.
+This is an acute condition that requires qualified assistance.
+Thromboembolism cannot occur out of the blue; it requires special “conditions” - risk factors or existing vascular diseases.

-Risk factors for thrombosis (the formation of blood clots inside the vessels - thrombi - interfering with the free, laminar blood flow):
+Risk factors for thrombosis (formation of blood clots inside vessels - thrombi - interfering with the free, laminar flow of blood):

 - smoking (!);

-- a high level of estrogen in the blood (which occurs when taking oral contraceptives);
+- high level of estrogen in the blood (which occurs when taking oral contraceptives);

-- increased blood clotting, which is observed with a deficiency of antithrombin III, proteins C and S, dysfibrinogenemia, Markiafava-Micelli disease;
+- increased blood clotting, which is observed with a deficiency of antithrombin III, proteins C and S, dysfibrinogenemia, Marchiafava-Michelli disease;

-- trauma and extensive operations in the past;
+- injuries and extensive operations in the past;

 - obesity;